 What do I mean by correct dimensions?
 To optimize your images for SEO, you will need to edit the size to fit the minimums for your blog theme.

-Google notices this too!
+Google notices this, too!
 Check out what happens when I check a blog post with an improperly sized feature image in the Google Page Speed Insights test:

 If your stock photo is larger, use the free Pixlr or Colorcinch online photo editors to save it as a smaller size.
-In Pixlr-E, open the image in Pixlr and click save.
+In Pixlr-E, open the image in Pixlr and click Save.
 In Colorcinch, first, resize the image and then save it.

 PRO TIP: Even though you’re saving your image as a small file with Pixlr, you can take it one step further and use an image compression plugin like EWWW Image Optimizer or ShortPixel.
 When you upload your image, the plugin does the work of compressing the image for you.
-Alternatively, you can use a site such as Tiny PNG or Compress JPG to save images as compressed, optimized files before uploading them.
+Alternatively, you can use a site such as Tiny PNG or Squoosh.app to save images as compressed, optimized files before uploading them.

 4. Use Proper Title Names For Blog Post Images